Click2Cloud/Azure-Migrate/prerequisites/appliance-setup.md

   <img src="../images/prerequisites/prereq3.PNG">
 </kbd></p>

-8. You can view the discovered machines after the appliance is configured and discovery is done.
+8. You can view the discovered virtual machines on the Azure Portal after the appliance is configured and discovery is done.
 <p>
 <kbd>
   <img src="../images/prerequisites/appliance-setup.jpg">